lupasearch/lupasearch-client/docs/components/search-box.md

 - `showNoResultsPanel` - show no results panel when none of the search box panels returns any results.

 - `hideMoreResultsButtonOnNoResults` - hide  `moreResults` button panel on no search box results.

+- `expandOnSinglePanel` - if set to true, it will try to hide suggestions panel if there are no suggestions returned.
+Note that your custom css might override this functionality.

 - `labels.placeholder` - input placeholder text to display when search input is empty;